novicecoder205/AirBnB-Analysis-Project-Python/README.md

 5. Reform that aims to improves quality of lifes in neighbourhood effected by noise, tourism pressurement and comunity displacement.

 Some of the finers details on why these reform matters include:

 .
-Housing availabilit + Affordability: To reduces the conversions of long term housing to short term markets.
+Housing availability + Affordability: To reduces the conversions of long term housing to short term markets.

 .
 Tourism balance: Keeping neighborhood livable for residents.

 .
 Safety and standard: Ensuring guest accommodations meet local codes.

 .
 Requirement for permits/registration.

 .
 Night-cap limits on rentals.

 .
 Host residency rules.

 .
 Strict penalties and enforcement.